 When treatment is given by the inhaled route, attention to effective drug delivery and training in inhaler technique is essential422.
 The choice of inhaler device will depend on availability, cost, the prescribing physician, and the skills and ability of the patient.
-COPD patients may have more problems in effective coordination and find it harder to use a simple metered-dose inhaler (MDI) than do healthy volunteers or younger asthmatics.
-It is essential to ensure that inhaler technique is correct and to re-check this at each visit.
+COPD patients may have more problems in effective coordination and find it harder to use a simple metereddose inhaler (MDI) than do healthy volunteers or younger asthmatics.
+It is essential to ensure that inhaler technique is correct and to recheck this at each visit.

 Alternative breath-activated or spacer devices are available for most formulations.
 Dry powder inhalers (DPIs) may be more convenient and possibly provide improved drug deposition, although this has not been established in COPD.
 In general, particle deposition will tend to be more central with the fixed airflow limitation and lower inspiratory flow rates in COPD^{110,111}.
-Nebulizers are not recommended for regular treatment because they are more expensive and require appropriate maintenance112.
+Many drugs are available as nebulizer solutions and for patients who are severely overinflated and consequently may have very low inspiratory flow rates, there may be theoretical advantages of nebulizers.
+However, there is little randomized trial evidence for benefit compared to the use of other